adamoshen/oz-express/README.md

 **Now go ahead and find out what happens in the books that you're interested in but don't actually want to read!**

-Further reading: G. Erkan, D. Radev.
+Further reading: G. Erkan, D.R.
+Radev.
 (2004). *LexRank: Graph-based Lexical Centrality as Salience in Text Summarization*.
 Journal of Artificial Intelligence Research.
 22: 457-479.